Raven-s-Soul/Data-Structures-and-Algorithms/Graphs/Graphs.md

 > - Insertion can be not efficent

 ## Gaph objects:
+> [!IMPORTANT]
+> Nodes and arcs are stored in doubly linked lists
+> - Every node has a list of arcs linked to him
+> - Every arc has a connection from and to

 ### Graphs by objects (Struct) - Example form the tests